justinroche/mint/README.md

 npm run dev
 ```

 The console will display the URL of the local server.
-Navigate to this address to access the application.
+Navigate to this address in a browser to access the application.